couchbase/kv_engine/docs/dcp/documentation/commands/control.md

 supports out of order DCP.
 The server may, if possible send DCP messages in a different order than sequence number order.

+* `enable_out_of_order_snapshots` = `true_with_seqno_advanced` - Tells the
+server that the client supports out of order DCP.
+The server may, if possible send DCP messages in a different order than sequence number order.
+When an out of order snapshot is used and the transmitted item with the greatest seqno is not the greatest seqno of the disk snapshot, a Seqno Advanced message is also included to bring the client to the appropriate next sequence number of the stream.
+The Seqno Advanced seqno is a better place for stream resumption if there is an unexpected disconnect.

 * `backfill_order` - Tells the server what order the client would like to receive backfills in.
 This option is available only from Couchbase 6.6.
 Possible values are: